stagedml/pylightnix/docs/demos/MNIST.md

 #### Putting it all together

-Finally, we register new stage by calling `mkdrv` function.
-It's instantiation gives us derivation reference which means that dependencies are checked and we are ready for actual training.
+Finally, we register our stage by calling `mkdrv` function.
+As before, `instantiate` provides us with a derivation reference.
+This reference is a proof that safety checkes are done.
+Now we are ready for actual training.

 ```python